Updated 7 days ago

 • Disabling user sign-in – It restricts app access within a specific tenant, and the app remains accessible to users in other tenants.

-In this blog, you will learn the differences of both actions, and how to perform them in Microsoft 365.
+In this blog, you will learn the differences between the two actions and how to perform them in Microsoft 365.

 What is App Deactivation and Disable User Sign-ins in Entra ID?